Viracocha expedition

-In 2000 and 2003, professional explorer Phil Buck led multiple international teams across the Pacific Ocean from South America to Easter Island via two separate ancient style reed rafts in an aim to prove that South American mariners could have reached Easter Island.
-Both vessels were constructed from four Andean materials; totora reeds, natural fiber rope, cotton sails and wood.
+The Viracocha expedition were expeditions led by professional explorer Phil Buck in 2000 and 2003 when he led multiple international teams across the Pacific Ocean, traveling from South America to Easter Island on two distinct ancient-style reed rafts with the aim of proving that South American mariners could have reached Easter Island.
+Both vessels were constructed using four Andean materials: totora reeds, natural fiber rope, cotton sails, and wood.

 The Viracocha I Expedition

 Inspired by explorer Thor Heyerdahl before his death, Buck's plan was to support the theory that ancient South American voyagers crossed vast ocean expanses in various types of boats including the ancient style reed raft that were quite possibly the key factor of human migration and the spread of civilization.
-The expedition set sail from Arica, Chile and completed the voyage to Easter Island, Polynesia in 44 days in 2000.
+The expedition set sail from Arica, Chile, and completed the voyage to Easter Island, Polynesia, in 44 days in 2000.
 It was the first primitive boat of any kind to reach the island in modern times.